-Guidelines for remuneration to senior executives (item 18)
+Guidelines for remuneration to the senior executives (item 18)

-The Board proposes the following guidelines for determining remuneration for MTG’s senior executives as well as members of the Board if they are remunerated outside their directorship.
+The Board proposes the following guidelines for determining remuneration for MTG’s CEO and other senior executives (the “Group Management”), as well as members of the Board if they are remunerated outside their directorship.

-The objective of the guidelines is to ensure that MTG can attract, motivate and retain senior executives, within the context of MTG’s international peers, which primarily consists of Nordic and European media, telecom and online companies.
-The aim is to create a remuneration that is market competitive, well balanced and reflects individual performance and responsibility, both short-term and long-term, as well as MTG’s overall performance and align the senior executives’ incentives with the interests of the shareholders.
-The intention is that the senior executives shall have a significant long term shareholding in MTG and that remuneration to the senior executives shall be based on the pay for performance principle.
+The objective of the guidelines is to ensure that MTG can attract, motivate and retain senior executives, within the context of MTG’s international peers, which primarily consists of Nordic and European media and telecom companies as well as global online companies.
+The aim is to create a remuneration that is market competitive, well balanced and reflects individual performance and responsibility, both short-term and long-term, as well as MTG’s overall performance and align the incentives for the Group Management with the interests of the shareholders.
+The intention is that the Group Management shall have a significant long term shareholding in MTG and that remuneration to the Group Management shall be based on the pay for performance principle.

-Remuneration to the senior executives shall consist of fixed salary, short-term variable remuneration paid in cash (“STI“) the possibility to participate in long-term share or share price related incentive programs (“LTI“) as well as pension and other customary benefits.
+Remuneration to the Group Management shall consist of fixed salary, short-term variable remuneration paid in cash (“STI”) the possibility to participate in long-term share or share price related incentive programs (“LTI”) as well as pension and other customary benefits.

-The senior executives’ fixed salary shall be competitive and based on the individual senior executive’s responsibilities and performance.
+The fixed salary for the members of the Group Management shall be competitive and based on the individual responsibilities and performance.

-The STI shall be based on fulfillment of established targets for the MTG Group and in the senior executives’ area of responsibility.
+The STI shall be based on fulfillment of established targets for the MTG Group and in the area of responsibility for each member of the Group Management.
 The result shall be linked to measurable targets (qualitative, quantitative, general, individual).
 The targets within each area of responsibility are defined to promote MTG’s development in the short and long-term.

-The maximum payment under the STI shall generally not exceed 100 percent of the senior executives’ fixed salary.
+The maximum payment under the STI shall generally not exceed 100 percent of each Group Management member’s fixed salary.
 Payment of part of the STI is conditional upon it being invested in MTG shares and on those shares being held for an agreed period of time.

-The LTI shall be linked to certain pre-determined financial and/or share or share-price related performance criteria and shall ensure a long-term commitment to the development of the MTG Group and align the senior executives’ incentives with the interests of the shareholders.
+The LTI shall be linked to certain pre-determined financial and/or share or share-price related performance criteria and shall ensure a long-term commitment to the development of the MTG Group and align the Group Management’s incentives with the interests of the shareholders.

 Pension and other benefits

-The senior executives shall be entitled to pension commitments that are customary, competitive and in line with market conditions in the country in which the senior executive is employed.
+The Group Management shall be entitled to pension commitments that are customary, competitive and in line with market conditions in the country in which the member of the Group Management is employed.
 Pension commitments will be secured through premiums paid to insurance companies.

-MTG provides other benefits to the senior executives in accordance with local practice.
+MTG provides other benefits to the members of the Group Management in accordance with local practice.
 Other benefits can include, for example, a company car and health care.
 Occasionally, housing allowance could be granted for a defined period.

 Notice of termination and severance pay

-The maximum notice period in any senior executive’s contract is twelve months during which time salary payment will continue.
+The maximum notice period in the Group Management members’ contract is twelve months during which time salary payment will continue.
 MTG does not generally allow any additional contractual severance payments to be agreed.